Quantifying conjugacy separability in wreath products of groups: Separating conjugacy classes

 \end{lemma} \begin{proof} The elements $s_i,s_j$ belong to the same left coset of $\left< b_i \right>$ if and only if $s_i^{-1} s_j \in \left<b \right>$.
 Let $D = \{ s_i^{-1} s_j \: | \: s_i,s_j \in S\} \backslash \left< b \right>$, note that $|D| \leq \binom{k}{2} \leq k^2$.
 For each $x \in D$, there exists a subgroup $N_x \in \mathcal{N}_{\C}(B)$ such that $\pi_{N_x}(x) \notin \pi_{N_x}(\left< b\right>)$ and where $|B/N_x| = \D_{B,\C}(\left<b\right>,x).$ If we let $N = \cap_{x \in D}N_x$, we have that $\pi_N(x) \notin \pi_N(\left< b \right>)$ for all $x \in D$.
 We note that if $x \in D$, then $\|x\| \leq 2n.$ Therefore, we have that

 \end{proof}

 The following proposition relates the $\C$-separability of the set $b^{A^B}$ in $A \wr B$ to the $\C$-separability of $\left<b\right>$ in $B$.

-\begin{proposition} Let $A \wr B$ be a wreath product of finitely generated, residually-$\C$ groups where $A$ is abelian, and let $b \in B$ be arbitrary.
+\begin{proposition} Let $A \wr B$ be the wreath product of finitely generated, residually-$\C$ groups where $A$ is abelian, and let $b \in B$ be arbitrary.
 Then $b^{A^B}$ is $\C$-separable in $G$ if and only if the subgroup $\left< b \right>$ is $\C$-separable in $B$.